Dumppiry/dumppi-website/README.md

 To be able to retrieve notifications in Teams from contact forms etc. a GitHub Secret needs to be set.
 Go to ´Settings -> Secrets´ and create/edit a secret called `TEAMS_WEBHOOK_URL`.
 You can retrieve the webhook url from your Teams team settings within the app by pressing three dots next to a channel and choosing `Connectors`.

-## Change authtoken owner
+## Change authtoken

-Sanity studio needs personal access token to be able to activate build action.
-This is stored in Sanitys database and can be changed from the Studi GUI.
+Sanity studio needs Github access token to be able to activate build action.
+This is stored in Sanitys database and can be changed from the Studio GUI.

+Create a finegrained token in github settings -> developer settings -> Personal access tokens -> fine-grained tokens.
+Set expiration and give read & write permission for content to this repository.